joao-l-rossi/portfolio/README.md

 ## Data Science & Analytics Portfolio

 Welcome to my portfolio!
-I am an experienced data analyst with a strong background in statistics, mathematics, and data science.
+I am a data analyst professional with statistics, mathematics, and data science knowledge.
 With over seven years of professional experience and a passion for problem-solving, I excel in uncovering insights and delivering actionable results through data.
 Below is a summary of my education, work experience, and key projects.

 ---